 Plastic surgery is a booming business in China.
-According to the International Society of Aesthetic Plastic Surgery’s 2019 global statistics report, China ranks in the top three for both estimated number of practising plastic surgeons and most frequently cited countries for medical tourism.
-Statista projects that China’s medical aesthetics market could surpass 310 billion yuan by 2023.
+According to the International Society of Aesthetic Plastic Surgery's (ISAPS) 2024 global statistics report, China ranks third globally for the number of practising plastic surgeons and remains one of the most frequently cited countries for medical tourism.
+Industry analysts projected that China's medical aesthetics market would reach approximately RMB 410.8 billion (roughly $84 billion AUD) by the end of 2025, making it the world's second-largest market behind the United States.

 What is driving the skyrocketing demand for cosmetic surgery in China?
 What procedures are most popular, and do you have to travel to China to get them done?
-Today we’re following our exploration of Korean plastic surgery with a deep dive into Chinese plastic surgery.
+Let's take a deep dive into the Chinese plastic surgery industry and its impact.

 What Is the History of Plastic Surgery in China?